cerebral/overmind/packages/overmind-website/guides/intermediate/01_routing.md

 ## The tab query param

 **Page js** also allows us to manage query strings, the stuff after the **?** in the url.
 Page js does not parse it though, so we introduce a library which does just that, [query-string](https://www.npmjs.com/package/query-string).
-With this we can update our route to also pass in any query params.
+With this we can update our router to also pass in any query params.

 ```marksy